codesandbox/docs/packages/projects-docs/pages/learn/introduction/workspace.md

 **Add Private Sandboxes and Repositories**

-Personal Pro allows you to import your private repositories or mark your sandboxes as private.
-This accelerates your personal and professional work by extending access to your work beyond your local machine while keeping the code secure.
+Personal Pro allows you to import your private Repositories or mark your Sandboxes as private.
+This accelerates your personal and professional endevours by extending access to your work beyond your local machine while keeping the code secure.

 ![Private sandbox](../images/private-sandbox.png)